 Back pain affects millions of people every day.
 Back pain can diminish your quality of life, causing you to miss work and activities that you enjoy, and even prevent you from being able to accomplish basic, everyday tasks.

-Taking care of your spine – your back and neck – will help you lower the chances of experiencing back pain.
+Taking care of your spine, back, and neck will help you lower the chances of experiencing back pain.

-Adopt these habits below to improve the overall health of your back.
-These habits involve practicing better body mechanics when you do daily tasks and activities:
+Adopt these habits below to improve the overall health of your back and spine.
+These habits involve practicing better body mechanics when you do daily tasks and activities.

 1. Lift Properly